 Why not just press the fingertip into an inanimate object or against the side of your thigh while seated to get a pulse reading?

 “I agree some people are able to appreciate their pulse through their finger, when pressed against an object, but it is not a reliable method for most people to use to evaluate their pulse,” says Glenn Meininger, MD, Director of Cardiac Electrophysiology Services for the Baltimore region of the MedStar Heart & Vascular Institute.
-He is board certified in cardiac electrophysiology, cardiovascular disease and internal medicine.

 Dr. Meininger explains, “Best locations for a pulse check is either the radial artery, below the thumb side of the hand at the wrist, or the brachial artery, along the crease of the elbow.”